usernamenumber/edx-platform/docs/en_us/data/source/internal_data_formats/data_czar.rst

 See :ref:`Skills_Experience_Contributors`.

-Every individual who is permitted to access the data should be trained in, and comply with, your institution's secure data handling protocols.
+All of the individuals who are permitted to access the data should be trained in, and comply with, their institution's secure data handling protocols.

 .. _Skills_Experience_Data_Czar: